dojo/framework/docs/en/stores/supplemental.md

 Even though state has not been initialized, Dojo is able to create the underlying hierarchy based on the provided path.
 This operation is safe because of the type safety that TypeScript and Dojo Stores provide.
 This allows for users to work naturally with the `State` interface used by the store instead of needing to be concerned with the data explicitly held by the store.

-When an explicit state is required that information can asserted by using a `test` operation or by getting the underlying data and validating it programmatically.
+When an explicit state is required, that information can get asserted by using a `test` operation or by getting the underlying data and validating it programmatically.

-This example will throw a test exception since `/users/list` has not been initialized.
+This example ensures that `user` always gets added to the end of the list as the last element.

 > Using `test` to ensure initialization